Basingstoke Andover District Orienteers

 Orienteering can take place anywhere from remote forest and countryside to urban parks and school playgrounds.
 It's a great sport for runners, joggers and walkers who want to improve their navigation skills or for anyone who loves the outdoors.

-We hold monthly meetings at the Basingstoke Sports & Social Club on the second Wednesday of each month at 8:00pm.
+We hold monthly meetings at the Basingstoke Sports & Social Club, normally on the second Wednesday of alternate months at 8:00pm.

 The circles indicate our main mapped areas.
 There are permanent courses at